-Before the lab sections began, students were divided into groups (two groups of four and one group of three).
+Before the lab sections began, students were randomly divided into groups (two groups of four and one group of three).
 Each group would attend lab sections together and complete the final project at the end of the term.
 After they were divided, groups began preparing for the laboratory section by performing necessary safety evaluations and exploring various details of fuel cell fabrication and testing through reading assignments from current literature.
 The laboratory investigations were incorporated into the proposed course to offer students a more active learning environment, specifically the fundamentals of fuel cell systems covered in lectures.
 While in the lab, students performed fabrication, testing, and characterization of fuel cells in five laboratory sessions.
-This helped them observe the lecture material first hand.
+This helped them observe and build upon the lecture material first hand.

 During each section groups were given experiments to complete in the given class time.

-All experiments specified a fuel cell manufacturing process, as listed in table 1, which would examine a new configuration or classification of fuel cell technology.
-Moreover, hands-on laboratory experiments were a powerful way to encourage students to develop their teamwork skills.
+All experiments required students to learn a fuel cell manufacturing process, as listed in table 1.
+Moreover, hands-on laboratory experiments were a powerful way to encourage students to develop their teamwork skills, which are essential when working with systems that involve expertise from many different disciplines.
 It has been well documented that teamwork can produce a superior outcome while giving students a sense of accomplishment, especially when the assignments are highly challenging10.
-Also, allowing students to work together greatly improved communication capabilities which can increases an engineer's effectiveness significantly11.
+Also, allowing students to work together greatly improved communication capabilities which can increase an engineer's effectiveness significantly11.

-During the lab section, all fabrication, configurations, and testing was conducted in a state of the art in the Combustion and Energy Research (COMER) laboratory, directed by Dr. Jeongmin Ahn12.
-This laboratory is equipped with a wide variety of instruments including an impedance analyzer, a provided computerized LabVIEW-based facilities for accurate partial pressure gas mixing and steady flow metering, and several chemical fume hoods,.
-This laboratory is also well equipped to fabricate solid oxide fuel cells (SOFC).
-The high temperature furnaces, pressing machines, stainless steel die, tape caster, laminator, oven with digital temperature controller, tabletop coating system with ultrasonic spraying system, piston extruder, and other supplementary equipment were all needed for the fuel cell fabrication.
-Also during the last lab session, the performances of fuel cells were tested using an available power source meter also running with LabVIEW.
+All fabrication, configurations, and testing was conducted in a state of the art combustion and energy research laboratory.
+This laboratory is equipped with a wide variety of instruments including an impedance analyzer, computerized Labview-based facilities for accurate partial pressure gas mixing and steady flow metering, and several chemical fume hoods.
+This laboratory is also well equipped to fabricate SOFCs.
+The high temperature furnaces, pressing machines, stainless steel die, tape caster, laminator, oven with digital temperature controller, tabletop coating system with ultrasonic spraying system, piston extruder, and other supplementary equipment were all needed for fuel cell fabrication.
+The fuel cell performance was tested using an available power source meter running with Labview.